 Yes Virginia, there are ghosts in your database.
-More specifically, there are ghosts in your SQL Server database.
+More specifically, there are SQL Server database ghost records.
 They are not there to haunt you.
 They are not there just for this holiday season (speaking of Halloween Month).

 How can there be ghosts in the database?